Living Room Furniture Buying Guide

 Face the sofa toward the main focal point in the room, often a fireplace, but it could also be a great view out a window, or it can be your entertainment center.
 Once you've placed the sofa, position your loveseat and chairs near it to create a conversation area, usually at ninety degrees to the sofa; if the room is on the small side, you may want to just have chairs instead of a loveseat.
 If the chairs have low backs that won't block the view to your focal point, place them across from the sofa.
 Don't be afraid to have this whole arrangement in the middle of a room.
 Pushing all the furniture up against the walls may make the room seem bigger, but a cozy feeling is more comfortable, and you'll be able to hear the conversation with people sitting on other chairs in the room.

-Good living room furniture is just the beginning to a beautiful room.
+Don't forget to consider your finishing touches as you choose your furniture pieces.
+Good furniture is just the beginning to a beautiful room.

 Good lighting will show off your new living room furniture.
 Include ceiling light fixtures to give the room a glow, small lights to spotlight art, and lamps on accent tables to give the room depth.